 Samarind RMS – already ahead with ISO IDMP

 As soon as the ISO IDMP standards were published in 2012, Samarind’s system architects began studying them with a view to establishing how closely they fitted with the existing Samarind RMS data structures and what new data elements were likely to be required.

 In comparison with EVMPD there’s a lot of new information that might be required.
-For this reason, and to help our customers get ahead with locating and collecting their IDMP data, we are already working on the enhancements we need to make to support the new standard, even though guidance from the EMA is not yet available.
+For this reason, and to help our customers get ahead with locating and collecting their IDMP data, we are already working on the enhancements we need to make to support the new standard.

 There are five (5) new ISO standards that each define and describe different aspects relating to the Identification and Description of Medicinal Products (IDMP), as shown in the table on the right.

 - ISO 11615 covers the medicinal product itself – the thing that’s actually used by the healthcare professional or the patient.

 - ISO 11616 covers the pharmaceutical product.
 One medicinal product may contain more than one pharmaceutical product, as in the case of (for example) a thrush treatment comprising a cream and a tablet.

 - ISO11238 covers data elements and structures for the unique identification and exchange of regulated information on substances.